AMBOSS LiSA vs Glass Health — 2026 Comparison

 How much does AMBOSS cost compared to Glass Health?

 AMBOSS clinician plans cost $21.58-$29.99/month (annual or monthly billing).
-Glass Health’s Lite tier is free and includes both ambient scribing and clinical decision support — features AMBOSS does not offer.
-Glass Health’s Pro plan at $90/month includes unlimited scribing plus the full CDS platform.
+Glass Health''s Lite tier is free and includes both ambient scribing and clinical decision support.
+The reviewed AMBOSS public materials emphasize a different workflow.
+Glass Health''s Pro plan at $90/month includes unlimited scribing plus the full CDS platform.

 Does AMBOSS integrate with EHR systems?